-Can't remember if a Girl Scout word should be capitalized, or how to punctuate a sentence that includes a quote?
-Use this as a quick guide for those Girl Scout style and grammar rules that tend to make you pause.
-The goal of a council-wide editorial style is to both empower those writing on behalf of Girl Scouts of Greater Los Angeles and elevate the council's professionalism and consistency as a whole.
-Words are our verbal identity!
+Can't remember if a word should be capitalized, or how to punctuate a sentence that includes a quote?
+Use this as a quick guide for those rules that tend to make you pause.
+The goal of a council-wide editorial style guide is to both empower you as writers and elevate the council's professionalism and consistency as a whole.
+The style guide will help make your job easier.
+You'll be able to search common Girl Scout lingo and even find templates and example text for tons of Girl Scout-related topics.
+Stay tuned!
+The style guide will be distributed to staff soon.